codio/site/source/docs/teacher/webinars.html.md

 full_width: true
 ---

 When you start using Codio, you will want to get off to a fast start.
-To help you achieve this, Codio runs free web based training Webinars several times a week.
+To help you achieve this, Codio runs free webinars for teachers trialling the platform.

-As well as covering general configuration topics we also are more than happy to take special requests.
+Webinars run on Mondays and Wednesdays from 4pm to 4.45pm - and it's easy to [register](http://bit.ly/CodioIntroWebinar).

+As well as providing an overview of the platform, teaching resources and support features, there's always ample time to handle any questions you may wish to raise.

-If you want to attend a Codio Webinar, please email support@codio.com and we will advise you of upcoming webinars.
-You can also specify any topics you wish to have covered.
+If you would prefer a separate consultation, please email support@codio.com and we will be happy to help you.